Instance options

 instance-id (UUID) exposed to cloud-init

-Key: volatile.cloud_init.instance-id
+Key: volatile.cloud-init.instance-id

 Type: